 In an event that was more earnings call than product brief, Intel painted a picture of a thriving company set to enter an even more prosperous phase, even as doubts swirl around its core CPU strategy, competition heats up, and it faces a myriad threats to its business.

-Last week at the Data Centric Innovation Summit in New York, the word on every Intel speaker’s lips was “TAM,” or total addressable market.
+Last week at the Data Centric Innovation Summit, the word on every Intel speaker’s lips was “TAM,” or total addressable market.
 But the word that journalists and analysts wanted to hear about was “10nm,” and why Intel had missed its mark.

 Its best years